omairakapasha/Offline-Restaurant-Platform/README.md

 [![PostgreSQL](https://img.shields.io/badge/postgres-15-4169E1.svg)](https://www.postgresql.org/)
 [![Docker](https://img.shields.io/badge/docker-ready-2496ED.svg)](https://www.docker.com/)

 QR-code dine-in ordering with real-time kitchen dispatch.
-A diner scans the code on their table, browses the menu with full item details, adds items to cart, and places an order — no app install, no account.
+A diner scans the code on their table, browses the menu with full item details, adds items to cart, and places an order, no app install, no account.
 The kitchen sees it appear over WebSocket a second later.
 Staff manage menu, tables, orders, inventory, and people from a single admin dashboard.

 Fully self-hosted: one server, your database, no per-order fees.
 Cash-only, dine-in.